 The LaTeX template

-For writing the final version of the paper for MG&V please use the MG&V LaTeX package [note].
+For writing the version for submission as well as for the final version for publication of the paper for MG&V please use the MG&V LaTeX package [note].
 The ZIPped file contains the most up-to-date files: the LaTeX template for the paper, the BibTeX template for the references, the LaTeX class file, the BibTeX style file, and the compiled template in PDF.
-The simpliest way to write your paper is to edit the templates.
+The simplest way to write your paper is to edit the templates.

 What to upload

-Do not upload and do not send the source LaTeX files before your paper is finally accepted for publication (for the version for review see the section Version for review).
-You will be informed through our web service where to upload the set of camera-ready files right after the final acceptance.
+Right after the (conditional) acceptance you will be informed through our web service where to upload the set of camera-ready files.
 Then, please upload one compressed archive (ZIP, RAR, etc.) containing the following files:

 • LaTeX source file: *.tex,